fiorotto8/PicosecDataAnalysis/README.md

 - `-po` any value will disable the complex polya fit, default None
 - `-n` put a name for the SignalScope object if you want, default=test
 - `-w` any value will disable the csv results writing, default None
+- `deb` print the reason of some badflag

 ## Description
 The program starts by executing `path.txt` lines.